solo-io/gloo/docs/content/introduction/traffic_management/_index.md

 weight: 20
 ---

-Gloo acts as the control plane to manage traffic flowing between downstream clients and upstream services.
-Traffic management can take many forms as a request flows through the Envoy proxies managed by Gloo.
+Gloo Edge acts as the control plane to manage traffic flowing between downstream clients and upstream services.
+Traffic management can take many forms as a request flows through the Envoy proxies managed by Gloo Edge.
 Requests from clients can be transformed, redirected, routed, and shadowed, to cite just a few examples.

 ---

 ## Fundamentals

-The primary components that deal with traffic management in Gloo are as follows:
+The primary components that deal with traffic management in Gloo Edge are as follows:

-* **Gateways** - Gloo listens for incoming traffic on *Gateways*.
-The Gateway definition includes the protocols and ports on which Gloo listens for traffic.
+* **Gateways** - Gloo Edge listens for incoming traffic on *Gateways*.
+The Gateway definition includes the protocols and ports on which Gloo Edge listens for traffic.
 * **Virtual Services** - *Virtual Services* are bound to a Gateway and configured to respond for specific domains.
-Each contains a set of route rules, security configuration, rate limiting, transformations, and other core routing capabilities supported by Gloo.
+Each contains a set of route rules, security configuration, rate limiting, transformations, and other core routing capabilities supported by Gloo Edge.
 * **Routes** - Routes are associated with Virtual Services and direct traffic based on characteristics of the request and the upstream destination.
 * **Upstreams** - Routes send traffic to destinations, called *Upstreams*.
 Upstreams take many forms, including Kubernetes services, AWS Lambda functions, or Consul services.

-Additional information can be found in the [Gloo Core Concepts document]({{% versioned_link_path fromRoot="/introduction/architecture/concepts/" %}}).
+Additional information can be found in the [Gloo Edge Core Concepts document]({{% versioned_link_path fromRoot="/introduction/architecture/concepts/" %}}).

 ---

 ## Listener configuration

-The Gateway component of Gloo is what listens for incoming requests.
+The Gateway component of Gloo Edge is what listens for incoming requests.
 An example configuration is shown below for an SSL Gateway.
 The `spec` portion defines the options for the Gateway.

 {{< highlight proto "hl_lines=8-15" >}}
 apiVersion: gateway.solo.io/v1